 The detective laughed.
 “See, I told you that you’re famous!”

-Mia was always impressed by the eternal bond of a mother and her child, but with this relationship, it seemed to have even more meaning.
+Mia was always impressed by the eternal bond between a mother and her child, but with this relationship, it seemed to have even more meaning.
 “She is perfect.
 What a sweetheart!”

 “Thank you.
 This little girl is five years old, and she is very excited to start school next year.”